openyurtio/yurt-device-controller/docs/yurt-device-controller-tutorial-v2.md

   namespace: default
 ```

-You may notice yurt-device-controller has "args" specified in the above deployment file.
+You may notice yurt-device-controller has "args" specified in the deployment file above.
 For the full list of command
 line arguments yurt-device-controller supports, pls. check the section of [Reference](#reference) below.

 ## How to use